unicorn-engine/unicorn/docs/FAQ.md

 Yes, it’s possible but that is not Unicorn’s goal and there is no simple switch in qemu to disable softmmu.

+## How can I interact with MMU/TLB?

+By default Unicorn will emulate the MMU depending on the emulated architecture.
+So you can use the features and interfaces of this MMU.
+You or the emulated code can write to the memory and corresponding register to use the MMU.

+There is also use the `UC_TLB_VIRTUAL` mode.
+This mode defaults to a simple paddr := vaddr mapping.

+You can also add an `UC_HOOK_TLB_FILL` hook to manage the TLB.
+The hook is called, when a virtuall address is not cached and Unicorn is in `UC_TLB_VIRTUAL` mode.
+You can manual flush the cache with `uc_ctl_flush_tlb`.

 ## I'd like to make contributions, where do I start?

 See [milestones](https://github.com/unicorn-engine/unicorn/milestones) and [coding convention](https://github.com/unicorn-engine/unicorn/wiki/Coding-Convention